 Now maybe your teen is making a contribution to the purchase of a brand-new car, but that’s often not the case.
 A teenager typically does not have the financial resources to make a significant contribution to something as expensive as a brand-new car.
 They might be able to pay the entire cost of a $2,500 used car, but it’s doubtful that they will be able to make much of a dent in a $25,000 brand-new car.

 Which brings us into the last and most obvious issue…

 I saved this point until last, because it is the most obvious reason for not buying a brand-new car for a teenager.

-No matter how you add it up, a brand-new car just costs more than a used car.
+No matter how you add it up, a brand-new car just costs more than a used car and can really put a tight grip on your budget.
 It’s not just the purchase price either.
 It’s also higher insurance, more expensive repairs (you can’t put use parts into a brand-new car), and the fact that your teenagers brand-new car will probably be the preferred mode of transportation in his or her social network.
 Translation: a brand-new car is likely to be used a lot more than a used car will.
 That will mean more gas and wear-and-tear.

 All of those costs will be magnified if the new car is purchased with a loan.
 Even with a fairly low loan balance – say, $15,000 – you could be looking at a monthly payment of $300-$400.
 Will you have to pay that each month while your teenager is in school?
 And if your teenager will make the payment, does he or she have the means to do so?
 And even if they do, what percentage of their income will be eaten up by the car payment?
 And even if you or your teen can easily afford it, is it the best use of financial resources?
 Cars after all, are a depreciating asset – especially new ones.